 friendly competition in perfect weather with feet firmly on footpegs.

 The Taverners section of the VMCC is probably best known for the Founders Day Rally at Stamford Hall.
 Many visitors to that annual event will have witnessed the light hearted display of trials riding in the arena.
 What most may not realise is that the Taverners have been running a competitive winter trials series, in and around Leicestershire, for the last 40 odd years.

-We hold eight (more or less) trials between September and April at venues which provide a variety of challenges, most of which include mud.
+We hold nine (more or less) trials between September and April at venues which provide a variety of challenges, most of which include mud.